mikedef/protobuf_client_ros2/README.md

 ## NOTE on the custom Gateway.msg
 While it is provided in the protobuf_client_ros2/msg directory this message should be built into it's own custom package `protobuf_client_interfaces` to be used properly by `protobuf_client_ros2`

 Please be aware of this failure during build time.
 The package will fail to build due to "protobuf_client_interfaces" missing.
-Please download the "protobuf_client_interfaces" ROS 2 package (https://github.com/mikedef/protobuf_client_interfaces)
+Please download the `protobuf_client_interfaces` ROS 2 package (https://github.com/mikedef/protobuf_client_interfaces)

 ## Dependencies
 * Google protocol buffers